mlabarrere/webcam-recognition/README.md

 ### Train your model

-The model is based on [Haar like features] (https://en.wikipedia.org/wiki/Haar-like_feature), hence, you need to train your model.
+The model is based on [Haar like features](https://en.wikipedia.org/wiki/Haar-like_feature), hence, you need to train your model.

 For this, you need to gather pictures of you and your friends (ask them before).
 Then put all thoses pictures into separated named folders ìnto the `data` folder.